redkelpie/udacity-project-1/README.md

 REQUIREMENTS
 ------------
-- Python v 2.7 is required to run this application
+- Python v 2.7.9 is required to run this application

 RUNNING FRESH TOMATOES
 ----------------------
 To run the Fresh Tomatoes application, open the movies.py file with IDLE (python v.
-2.7).
-A browser window will open displaying the contents of the movie data stored in the movies.py file
+2.7.9) and execute it by running it.
+A browser window will open displaying the contents of the movie data stored in the movies.py file in a webpage.

 ADDING ADDITIONAL MOVIES
 ------------------------